Earth Notes: From the Inbox (and Outbox) 2008, 2009Updated 2022-09-19 19:07 GMT.

 Anyway, keep the updates coming.
 It's interesting to watch your plans develop.

-I've got some of those Maplin panels too: when they're on sale at ~£4/Wp they are difficult to resist.
+I have some of those Maplin panels too: when they're on sale at ~£4/Wp they are difficult to resist.
 Can you say renewable retail therapy?

 In connection with my item about pressure/leak testing my house with a view to heating energy efficiency, I was asked a few questions:

 Where I live (no heating needed) if there is no outside air flowing in and out the natural way, the house feels unlivable and stuffy...
 Different perspective I guess.

 What's your position on air vents?
 I understand that they are mandatory if there are gas appliances, but they seem to completely undermine some of the insulation changes.
 Our lounge has a gas point that has never been used, because of this we have an air brick that was incorporated when the house was built - it's papered over because we couldn't live with the draft.

 You have to (by UK building regulations) have enough efficiency and insulation elsewhere that you can afford the loses that go with adequate ventilation...